MaxHilsdorf/single_label_audio_processing_pipeline/README.md

 To keep your models clean, SLAPP makes sure that:
 * all slices of an input file are located EITHER in the train-, validation-, or test dataset
-* effect-based audio augmentations are only computed for files in the train dataset

 ### Customizable
 All relevant pipeline parameters can be set in ```pipeline_parameters.json```.
 This includes: